secrez/secrez/README.md

 - remove `@crypto/hub`, `@crypto/courier`, `@crypto/tunnel` and `@crypto/tls` since they are not maintained anymore
 - add `show` command to show a card field as a QR code, for example to encode a private key and let a mobile wallet to scan it
-- fix issue when editing a file and not wanting the screen to be cleared

 **1.1.6**